Discover the Cirque du Fer-à-Cheval: waterfalls and hikes

 2.2 Le Fond de la Combe: the star hike

 This is the most popular walk on the site.
-Accessible to the whole family, it follows the Giffre river, crosses meadows, and offers spectacular views of the cliffs and waterfalls.
-It ends at the foot of the Bout du Monde, an imposing cliff from which the Giffre springs gush.
-In high season, it is overcrowded, and it is advisable to come early in the morning.
+Accessible to the whole family, it runs alongside the Giffre River, crosses meadows, and offers spectacular views of the walls and waterfalls.
+It ends at the foot of the Bout du Monde, an imposing wall from which the springs of the Giffre gush.
+In peak season, it is overcrowded, and it is advisable to come early in the morning.

-- Plan appropriate walking shoes, even for family walks.
+• Bring appropriate hiking shoes, even for family walks.

-- In case of rain, paths can be slippery.
+• In case of rain, paths may be slippery.

 3. The spectacular waterfalls of the cirque

-In spring, the cirque transforms into a true water theater: more than thirty waterfalls pour down the cliffs.
-Some, like the Cascade de la Pleureuse, la Sauffaz, or la Pissevache, are visible right at the entrance to the site.
+In spring, the cirque transforms into a true water theater: more than thirty waterfalls spill down the cliffs.
+Some, like the Cascade de la Pleureuse, the Sauffaz, or the Pissevache, are visible right at the site entrance.

 Here are some of these waterfalls: